Chart Color Schemes

 Port Hedland has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 26 projects likely affecting the region.
-Notable ones include Fortescue Port Hedland Operations Decarbonisation and Modernisation, Hedland on the Horizon: West End and South Hedland Town Centre Precinct Structure Plans, Pilbara Ammonia Bunkering Project, and Athol Street Cooke Point Development.
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 26 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Fortescue Port Hedland Operations Decarbonisation and Modernisation, Hedland on the Horizon: West End and South Hedland Town Centre Precinct Structure Plans, Pilbara Ammonia Bunkering Project, and Athol Street Cooke Point Development, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.